-PIONEER, a new clinical trial for adults with dermatomyositis is now recruiting
+PIONEER, a new clinical trial for adults with dermatomyositis

 Investigators are seeking people with dermatomyositis to participate in a phase 2 clinical trial of the experimental drug IMO-8400.
 The goals of the trial are to evaluate whether IMO-8400 can be given safely and if it can improve DM-related skin lesions and muscle weakness.
 The biopharmaceutical company Idera Pharmaceuticals is the clinical trial sponsor.

 While the cause of dermatomyositis is unclear in most cases, it is known that ongoing inflammation triggered by the disease, over time, leads to destruction of muscle, skin and other tissues.
 IMO-8400 is designed to inhibit the activity of key regulators of the immune system, called Toll-like receptors (TLRs).
 By inhibiting TLRs, it is believed that IMO-8400 may interrupt this cycle of inflammation, potentially offering a novel treatment approach.